StevenMaude/blog-content/posts/2017/if-you-want-my-money-please-state-your-payment-processor-clearly.md

-In my case, common culprits of having vague payment pages are sites that handle ticket payments for small shows, or sites that let you book a place at running events that are the common culprits.
+In my case, common culprits of having vague payment pages are sites that handle ticket payments for small shows, or sites that let you book a place at running events.
 I'm sure there are more.
 And it really does deter me: if I'm not sure if my payment details are safe, I'd rather not bother, especially if it's something I can live without.

 If you're designing a website, bear this in mind: for the sake of placing a small, clear explanation of how payment works, and why the